interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 5. Destination addresses MUST NOT end in a period (`.`) character, and MUST contain at least two segments after the allocation scheme prefix.
 6. The total length of an ILP Address must be no more than **1023 characters** including the allocation scheme prefix, separators, and all segments.

-The following ABNF specification defines the format for all ILP addresses and address prefixes:
+The following ABNF specification defines the format for the contents of all ILP addresses and address prefixes.
+(You must also enforce the overal length requirement of 1023 characters or less.)

 ```abnf
 address     = scheme separator *prefix [segment]